RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psql/README.md

 ## Demonstration Overview

-This demonstration shows a simple COBOL IBM&reg; CICS&reg; "green screen" application which accesses data using `EXEC SQL` statements.
+This demonstration shows a simple COBOL CICS "green screen" application which accesses data using `EXEC SQL` statements.

 The demonstration includes a Python script that helps you create the enterprise server instance.
 The script:

    - Creates the enterprise server instance in the `BANKSQL` subdirectory of this project.
    - Creates the enterprise server instance by using the ESCWA Admin API (almost exclusively).
-   - Uses a single command-line utility, `caspcrd`, to create the default IBM CICS resource definition file.
+   - Uses a single command-line utility, `caspcrd`, to create the default CICS resource definition file.
    - Configures the enterprise server instance for use with JCL and the VSAM datasets are cataloged.
    - Configures the enterprise server instance as a 64-bit server.
 You can change the configuration and deploy a 32-bit server (see *Step 6* in the procedure below).
    - Uses pre-built application modules.